Bear Valley Rescue – Rural Crisis Assistance

 Who Will it Benefit?

-Bear Valley Rescue Society is Canada\'s first equine sanctuary to be verified by Global Fededation of Animal Sanctuaries, meaning we meet high standards of animal care and sustainablility.
+Bear Valley Rescue Society is Canada's first equine sanctuary to be verified by Global Federation of Animal Sanctuaries, meaning we meet high standards of animal care and sustainability.
 Across Alberta, we help people who need to surrender their animals in cases of personal tragedy.
 We work with the RCMP, Livestock Identification Services, and Alberta SPCA in instances of animal neglect, along with Calgary Humane Society, AARCS, and other animal rescue groups.
 In addition to housing animals on-site we are supported by a network of foster homes in the rural community.
-We have made contacts in several First Nations communities already and are now being contacted by them in cases requiring assitance with large animal surrenders.
+We have made contacts in several First Nations communities already and are now being contacted by them in cases requiring assistance with large animal surrenders.